 Summary

-- Lipoedema occurs because of the abnormal accumulation of fat under the skin.
+- Lipoedema occurs because of the abnormal accumulation of fat and other tissues under the skin.

-- If you have lipoedema your legs become swollen, bruise easily, are tender and feel painful and uncomfortable.
+- If you have lipoedema your legs become swollen, bruise easily, are tender, feel increasingly painful as the day progresses and are generally uncomfortable.

 - Lipoedema may occur because of changes in female hormones.